March 29–April 1 | 2025

 Chair: Mark Wallace, Vanderbilt University

-Speakers: Mark Wallace, Vanderbilt University, Micah Murray, University Hospital and University of Lausanne, David Lewkowicz, Yale and David Tovar, Vanderbilt
+Speakers: Mark Wallace, Vanderbilt University; Micah Murray, University Hospital and University of Lausanne; David Lewkowicz, Yale; David Tovar, Vanderbilt and Dr. Marcus Watson from Vanderbilt University.

 This workshop presents and discusses how our international consortium devised platforms, paradigms, and pipelines for studying multisensory development longitudinally in children in naturalistic settings.
 We describe elements and innovations in environment control and signal processing for transitioning from lab-based, static paradigms to immersive, dynamic paradigms linking behaviour, neurophysiology, and movement-tracking.